 Financial Aid for Undocumented Students

 Funding from the College is available to students who are neither U.S. citizens nor permanent residents.
+Illinois residents may qualify for a state grant.
 Funding from private sources is also available.
-This page will provide links to and details about securing such funding.
+This page provides links to and details about securing such funding.

 You can expect to receive similar aid each year if your academic performance is consistent with the standards of the College.
 An annual application is not required.

 You must be a U.S. citizen or permanent resident to receive federal grant, loan or work-study funds.

 However, if you are an Illinois resident (see bottom of right hand column), the RISE Act allows you to apply for the following State funds:

 The following sites will help you identify scholarship opportunities outside of Lake Forest College.